ibm-messaging/mq-mqi-python/docs/DesignNotes.md

 ```

 The version check can use a symbolic MQCSP_VERSION_2 because, regardless of the underlying C libraries, these are known
-in the CMQC.py files we ship (always at the latest level).
+in the CMQC files we ship (always at the latest level).
 If new structures are defined in the MQI with corresponding
 classes in Python (right now the MQBNO is the most recent), it's possible that the map will not contain the
 CURRENT_VERSION value when built against older C libraries.
 So we force a version 1 as the returned value.
 The class may
 not be USABLE, but at least the code will compile and you'll get some kind of MQ-level error.